Numigi/odoo-sale-addons/crm_forward_sorting_area/README.rst

 .. image:: static/description/lead.png

-I Change Zip field value, the updated value is logged in chatter.
+I change the value of the ``Zip`` field, the updated value is logged in chatter.

 .. image:: static/description/log_zip_update_in_chatter.png